helixml/helix/README.md

 By default, the dashboard will be available on `http://localhost:8080`.
 For setting up a private deployment, see [the docs](https://docs.helix.ml/helix/private-deployment/controlplane/).
 We've documented easy TLS termination for you.

-Attach GPU runners: see [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner) or use an [existing OpenAI-compatible LLM](https://docs.helix.ml/helix/private-deployment/controlplane/#using-an-external-llm-provider)
+Add an LLM: run your own GPU runners per [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner) or use an [external OpenAI-compatible LLM](https://docs.helix.ml/helix/private-deployment/controlplane/#using-an-external-llm-provider).

 ## Developer Instructions